uldza/animals/README.md

 # Phaser game 1

-First phaser game in academy.zenva.com course.
+First phaser game in [Zenva Academy](academy.zenva.com) course.
 Porting it to ES6 and using more states to encapsulate the logic

+ES6 and Phaser starting template used: [phaser-es6-boilerplate](https://github.com/belohlavek/phaser-es6-boilerplate)

 ## Usage